 Over 425 million people are currently living with diabetes.
 Most of these cases are type 2 diabetes, which is largely preventable through regular physical activity, a healthy and balanced diet, and the promotion of healthy living environments.
-Families have a key role to play in addressing the modifiable risk factors for type 2 diabetes and must be provided with the education, resources and environments to live a healthy lifestyle.
+Families have a key role to play in addressing the modifiable risk factors for type 2 diabetes and must be provided with the education, resources, and environments to live a healthy lifestyle.

-Less than 1 in 4 family members have access to diabetes education programmes.
+The good news is that less than 1 in 4 family members have access to diabetes education programmes.
 Family support in diabetes care has been shown to have a substantial effect on improving health outcomes for people with diabetes.
 It is therefore important that ongoing diabetes self-management education and support be accessible to all people with diabetes and their families to reduce the emotional impact of the disease that can result in a negative quality of life.

-|Diabetes in Nigeria
+|Diabetes in Nigeria|

-Total adult population :
+Total adult population: